NikodemCyrzan/brifka/README.md

 ### Uploading repository to FTP server &lt;in development&gt;

 Send repository to the FTP server specified in `brifka.config.json`.
-By default, entire repository memory will be sent along with the project, except for the configuration file, to the server.
-You can change that behavior in `brifka.config.json` and, for example, send only the project.
+By default, entire repository memory will be sent along with the state of that commit to the server.
+You can change that behavior in `brifka.config.json` and, for example, send only the state of last commit.

 ```
 push